The best ways to energise your property’s value

-According to research by homebuying platform, Yes Homebuyers, it pays to be energy efficient when it comes to your property’s price, with the most energy-efficient homes going for 102% more than those rated as the least energy efficient.
+According to our recent research it pays to be energy efficient when it comes to your property’s price, with the most energy-efficient homes going for 102% more than those rated as the least energy efficient.

 The figures show that the majority of existing houses and flats fall within bands C and D for energy efficiency, while new-build homes fall within the C and B bands.